ArghyaChatterjee/cartographer_odometry/README.md

 # Odometry Generation from Cartographer ROS
 This repository contains 2 ros packages for mapping and localization (odometry) using cartographer_ros package.

-# RPLIDAR X1/X2 - Cartographer project
+# RPLIDAR X1/X2 and Cartographer ROS launch

-This project was used to create a demonstrator of using RPLIDAR X1/X2 with Google Cartographer.
+This project was used to create a demonstrator of using RPLIDAR X1/X2 with Google Cartographer ROS.

 ## Start Cartographer ROS package